Student Resume Template for Study, First Jobs and Programme Applications

 How to Adapt This Student Resume Template

-Student hiring and programme review often move fast because the reader is looking for signs of potential, not years of experience.
-The strongest student resumes do not try to sound experienced too early.
-They show what you studied, what you built, what you contributed, and how you handled responsibility in academic, volunteer, or early work settings.
+Student hiring and programme reviews often move quickly because readers are looking for signs of potential, not years of experience.
+The strongest student resumes avoid inflating experience and instead show what you studied, what you built, what you contributed, and how you handled responsibility in academic, volunteer, or early work settings.

 ➡️ For more tips, read our guide on how to write a strong CV